This post may contain affiliate links.

 There is no need for heavy tools like chisels or razor blades to deal with leftover residue from old decals, stickers, tape, labels, or bumper stickers.

-A quick solution is to give it a spritz of WD-40, wait around a minute, and then wipe off the residue using a cloth.
-WD-40 works its magic to tackle sticky leftovers effectively, making removing whatever’s stuck on easier without much hassle.
+A quick solution is to spray it with WD-40, wait for a minute, and then wipe off the residue with a cloth.
+WD-40 works its magic to tackle sticky leftovers effectively, making it easier to remove whatever’s stuck without much hassle.

 7. Clean Inside the Toilet